Ninad1306/Schedular/README.md

 ## Task management
 1. Task can be created and can be assigned to employee.
-2. Can set the due date, priority level, stage (open, in progress, completed) for tasks.
+2. Can set the due date, priority level, stage (open, in progress, completed, reviewed) for tasks.
 3. Can add the task description for employee reference.
 4. Email is sent to the assigned employee regarding the task details.
 5. Can also be viewed in report view.